- Program Details

 - Applicant Information

 The average full-time family physician in our region conducts about 4500 patient visits per year.
 For a third to a half of those visits, psychosocial difficulties will be at the core of the presenting problem.
-When you consider this number, and the complexity of the patient presentations in a primary care practice, you begin to see why we devote 16 weeks during the second year to prepare our residents to be psychosocially aware of their patients' needs as well as develop physician self-awareness and identity as health care professionals so they can provide effective patient-centered care.
+When you consider this number, and the complexity of the patient presentations in a primary care practice, you begin to see why we have developed a 16 week curriculum for the second year to prepare our residents to be psychosocially aware of their patient's needs as well as develop physician self-awareness and identity as health care professionals so they can provide effective patient-centered care.
+Resident feedback on the experience is very positive - " I found this rotation to be invaluable.
+It was transformative to my practice as a family physician."

 Gene Farley, M.D., founding department chair, understood the importance of providing in-depth training in the psychosocial aspects of family health care.
 Our specialized curriculum has been running for over forty years with modifications made regularly to meet the changing needs of residents and patients.